inaniwaudon/itf-maker/README.md

 Let's IMAGINE THE FUTURE!!

 ## abstract
 University of Tsukuba has a slogan of "IMAGINE THE FUTURE."
-This generates an image linke it.
+This tool generates an image linke it.

+You can use it at https://inaniwaudon.github.io/itf-maker/